Wes2124/Shadcn-table/README.md

 To make it not only more accessible for you to use, but also work on PoC/MVP with data-tables, we have started this repository.
 We will maintain it and add new examples over time.

-It currently includes two main concepts:
+It currently includes two main concepts :

 - [data-table with simple pagination](https://data-table.openstatus.dev/default) (client-side)
 - [data-table with infinite scroll and click details](https://data-table.openstatus.dev/infinite) (server-side)